DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 same results (or document potential changes and bug fixes) in the evolving software and hardware environment.
 Moreover, the software should support reuse scenarios to avoid duplication of efforts, and unneeded drain of resources.
-If it is publicly funded, it should also be open source and freely accessible.
+Therefore, if research software is publicly funded, it should be freely available under an Open Source Software license.

 Currently, creating and using sustainable research software is not yet sufficiently incentivized.
 To evaluate where to address this